 Ethical Hacking Apprenticeship Salary

-According to ZipRecruiter, the average salary for a cyber security apprentice is $96,893 per year.
-Fully qualified ethical hackers earn an average annual salary of $119,289.
-The wages of ethical hackers depend on many factors, including the company, skill level, and experience.
+According to ZipRecruiter, the average salary for a cyber security apprentice is $84,896 per year.
+This is the closest match, as they do not have information on the average ethical hacking apprenticeship salary.
+Fully qualified ethical hackers earn an average annual salary of $135,269.
+The wages of ethical hackers depend on many factors, including the company, location, skill level, and job duties.

 Ethical Hacking Apprenticeship Requirements

-While there are lots of routes to joining an ethical hacking apprenticeship, entry requirements generally include certification or relevant experience in a related field and professional recommendations.
-Applicants must generally be over 18 years old.
+The typical ethical hacking apprenticeship requirements vary depending on the program and organization.
+Entry requirements generally include a certification or relevant experience in a related field, as well as professional recommendations.
+Applicants must generally be over 18 years old and have completed highschool or obtained a GED.

-Apprentice candidates should first gain ethical hacker training and complete a certification exam offered by a large certifier such as the EC-Council.
-You can start your hacking apprentice career by taking an ethical hacking bootcamp to hone your skills in technology, written communication, problem-solving, and researching.
-This broad range of skills will demonstrate to potential employers that you have what it takes to be an ethical hacker.
+If you want a headstart as an applicant, you can opt for an ethical hacking bootcamp to hone your skills in technology, written communication, problem-solving, and research.
+This broad range of skills will demonstrate to potential employers that you have what it takes to be an ethical hacker apprentice.

 Types of Ethical Hacking Apprenticeships